Skye and Scottish Terrier

 Scottish Terrier 1877

-In England, the Skye Terrier's coat was initially glamorized when Queen Victoria took a fancy to them.
-Although his coat has become exaggerated as he developed into a show dog, the length of body initially sought after has been retained.
-The original purpose of this length of body was to give the dog the physical strength to pull the badger or otter from its lair within the rocky surrounds of the Isle of Skye and along jagged coastline of the western part of Scotland.
+The original purpose of this body length was to give the dog the physical strength to crawl through the badger setts to find them within the rocky surrounds of the Isle of Skye and along jagged coastline of the western part of Scotland.
+The softer coat allowed the dog to slither through these narrow tunnels.

 Scottish Terriers c 1900